GonzaloAllenPerez444/cse15l-lab-reports/blogpost.md

  you need to make sure your ucsd password is reset, and make sure that your `ssh …..` command  is actually your username and not a wrong one

 - __My UCSD account can’t be looked up__:
-Make sure that your username does not include the “@ucsd.edu” part at the end of it, and that your PID starts with A. Sometimes it can take a really long time to load.
+Make sure that your username does not include the "@ucsd.edu" part at the end of it, and that your PID starts with A. Sometimes it can take a really long time to load.